hansenjn/Cilility_JNH/README.md

 For any questions or more detailed information, please contact jan.hansen(at)uni-bonn.de

 ## How to cite the FreQ plugin?
-Please acknoledge the methodology of the analysis by citing the following protocol:
+Please acknowledge the methodology of the analysis by citing the following protocol:

 Jeong I, Hansen JN, Wachten D, Jurisch-Yaksi N. Measurement of ciliary beating and fluid flow in the zebrafish adult telencephalon.
 STAR Protoc.
 2022 Jul 15;3(3):101542. doi: [10.1016/j.xpro.2022.101542](https://doi.org/10.1016/j.celrep.2021.109775).